jeremyroe/PSAppUpdates/README.md

 # PSAppUpdates

-Manage Windows application updates using Chocolatey and OSQuery.
+Manage Windows application updates using Chocolatey, Winget, and vendor-specific update methods.
 This PowerShell module provides simple commands to check and install updates for common Windows applications.

 ## Quick Install